SirRuggie/MBR-xbebenk/Usage.md

 ![Images](Images/Usage/MyBotRun_01.png)
 * Right-Click on MyBot.run.au3 and select "Run Script (x86)"
   * if a User Account Control window appears, select Yes
+* Let is start, and open BlueStacks and CoC, Stop the bot.
+* Click on the Bot tab and click on the Switch Profiles dropdown.
+  * The profiles created above will now be shown in the dropdown list.
+* If not selected, Select the first account from the drop down (dono1, coc1, etc.) and wait for it to load.
+  * A good way to know the account was loaded is to watch the Status at the bottom of MybotRun "*Status: Profile dono1 loaded from...*"
+* On BlueStacks, go to the first logged in account that you would like to be associated with this profile and wait for it to load.
+* Select the blue down arrow to sync the account with the profile
+* Repeat this process for **EACH** account.
+With each step, you must wait for the new profile to load as well as the account you want associated with that profile.
+  * Failure to do this will result in a failure of the bot properly switching accounts.

 ## <a name="multi"></a>Multi-Instance